erayates/erayates/README.md

 - 🤝 I’m looking for help with **-**

-- 👨‍💻 All of my projects are available at [eates.vercel.app](eates.vercel.app)
+- 👨‍💻 All of my projects are available at [here](https://eates.vercel.app)

-- 📝 I regularly write articles on [https://medium.com/@erayatesdev](https://medium.com/@erayatesdev)
+- 📝 I regularly write articles on [Medium](https://medium.com/@erayatesdev)

 - 💬 Ask me about **react, next.js etc.**